ttu/ruuvitag-sensor/README.md

 1. `get_history_async`: Stream history entries as they arrive
 2. `download_history`: Download all history entries at once

 Each history entry contains one measurement type (temperature, humidity, or pressure) with a Unix timestamp (integer).
-The RuuviTag sends each measurement type as a separate entry.
+RuuviTag sends each measurement type as a separate entry.

 Example history entry:
 ```py